This topic tells you about the key features of the VMware Tanzu Operations Manager interface.

-Download Activity Data: Downloads a directory containing the configuration file for the installation, the deployment history, and version information.
+Download Activity Data: Downloads a directory that contains the configuration file for the installation, the deployment history, and version information.

-Download Root CA Cert: Use this to download the root CA certificate of your deployment as an alternative to curling the Ops Manager API.
+Download Root CA Cert: Use this to download for the root CA certificate of your deployment as an alternative to curling the Tanzu Operations Manager API.

 View Diagnostic Report: Displays various types of information about the configuration of your deployment.

-Delete This Installation: Deletes your Ops Manager installation permanently.
+Delete This Installation: Deletes your Tanzu Operations Manager installation permanently.

-To change your email and password, navigate to the My Account page by clicking on your user name located at the upper right corner of the screen and selecting My Account.
-The Account Settings page includes the following information and links:
+To change your email and password, go to the My Account page by clicking on your user name located at the upper right corner of the screen and selecting My Account.
+The Account Settings topic includes the following information and links:

-Click Support in the footer of any page in Ops Manager to access the Support page.
+Click Support in the footer of any topic in Tanzu Operations Manager to access the support topic.

-The Support page allows you to download a ZIP file that includes Ops Manager logs, deployed manifests and configurations, and BOSH deployment diagnostics.
+The Support topic allows you to download a ZIP file that includes Tanzu Operations Manager logs, deployed manifests and configurations, and BOSH deployment diagnostics.

-The contents of the ZIP file help Support more quickly address any issues in your deployment.
+The contents of the ZIP file help Support quickly address any issues in your deployment.